 When you’re not teaching and hanging out with the cute kids in the orphanage, travel to this pretty coastal city for the day (or even for a whole weekend)!

-If you haven’t heard, Haiti is one of ILP’s newest humanitarian programs, and we’re loving the chance to find all sorts of hidden gems volunteers can check out for themselves.
+Haiti is packed full of hidden gems we love discovering.
 There’s lots of exploring to be done in your city (not to mention vacation days in other parts of the Caribbean), but you’ve also got time to check out places like Moulin Sur Mer.

 Pst: Excited to volunteer but have some things that are holding you back?
 We’ve got this free guide to help you out!